 Filebeat is probably the most popular and commonly used member of the ELK Stack.
-Part of the fourth component to the Elastic Stack (Beats, in addition to Elasticsearch, Kibana, and Logstash).
+Part of the fourth component to the ELK Stack (Beats, in addition to Elasticsearch, Kibana, and Logstash).
 This Filebeat tutorial seeks to give those getting started with it the tools and knowledge they need to install, configure and run it to ship data into the other components in the ELK stack.
 We’ll also take a look at Logz.io’s Filebeat configuration Wizard, which simplifies implementation.

 What is Filebeat?

 Filebeat is a log shipper belonging to the Beats family — a group of lightweight shippers installed on hosts for shipping different kinds of data into the ELK Stack for analysis.
 Each beat is dedicated to shipping different types of information — Winlogbeat, for example, ships Windows event logs, Metricbeat ships host metrics, and so forth.
 Filebeat, as the name implies, ships log files.

 In an ELK-based logging pipeline, Filebeat plays the role of the logging agent—installed on the machine generating the log files, tailing them, and forwarding the data to either Logstash for more advanced processing or directly into Elasticsearch for indexing.
 Filebeat was originally most often used in tandem with Logstash – however recent developments have improved Filebeat’s log processing capabilities, making it an appropriate replacement for Logstash, but can and should in most cases, be used in tandem.
 You can read more about the story behind the development of Beats and Filebeat in this article.

 Written in Go and based on the Lumberjack protocol, Filebeat was designed to have a low memory footprint, handle large bulks of data, support encryption, and deal efficiently with back pressure.
 For example, Filebeat records the last successful line indexed in the registry, so in case of network issues or interruptions in transmissions, Filebeat will remember where it left off when re-establishing a connection.
 If there is an ingestion issue with the output, Logstash or Elasticsearch, Filebeat will slow down the reading of files.